Skip to main content

 Overview

-Rhus glabra is a deciduous, suckering large shrub or small tree reaching 9-15 feet (2.7-4.6 m) tall with a spread of 9-15 feet (2.7-4.6 m), forming loose, open, flat-topped colonies through root suckers.
-This is the only shrub or tree native to all 48 contiguous United States.
-Stems are smooth and glabrous (hairless) — the key distinction from the closely related Rhus typhina (staghorn sumac), which has densely hairy stems.
-Young stems have a waxy, blue-green bloom.
-Leaves are alternate, pinnately compound, 12-18 inches (30-46 cm) long, with 11-31 lanceolate, sharply serrate leaflets, each 2-5 inches (5-13 cm) long.
-Foliage is dark green above with a whitish bloom beneath, turning vivid scarlet, orange, and crimson in fall — among the most reliably vivid fall color displays of any native shrub.
-Plants are dioecious.
-Male and female flowers are small, yellowish-green, borne in dense terminal panicles 6-10 inches (15-25 cm) long in June to July.
-Female plants produce dense, erect, conical clusters of fuzzy, dark red drupes that persist through winter and into the following spring.
-Growth rate is fast at 12-24 inches (30-61 cm) per year.
-Spreads aggressively by root suckers, forming extensive colonies; containment measures or placement away from gardens is necessary.
-Not related to poison sumac (Toxicodendron vernix), which has smooth white berries and occurs in wetlands.
+Rhus glabra is a suckering deciduous large shrub or small tree in the family Anacardiaceae reaching 9–15 feet (2.7–4.6 m) tall and 9–15 feet (2.7–4.6 m) wide, forming loose open flat-topped colonies through root suckers.
+The species is the only woody plant native to every one of the 48 contiguous United States, with additional populations extending into southern Canada and northern Mexico.
+Stems are smooth and hairless (glabrous), and young stems carry a waxy blue-green bloom; the smooth stems separate R. glabra from the closely related R. typhina (staghorn sumac), which carries densely velvety-hairy stems and twigs.
+Leaves are alternate, pinnately compound, 12–18 inches (30–46 cm) long, and carry 11–31 lanceolate sharply serrate leaflets each 2–5 inches (5–13 cm) long; the foliage is dark green on the upper surface with a whitish bloom beneath and turns scarlet, orange, and crimson red in fall, producing a reliably vivid fall color display every year regardless of growing conditions.
+The species is dioecious and male and female flowers are borne on separate plants.
+Small yellowish-green flowers open in dense terminal panicles 6–10 inches (15–25 cm) long in June and July, and female plants then develop dense erect conical clusters of fuzzy dark red drupes 4–8 inches (10–20 cm) long that ripen in August and September and persist on the stems through winter into the following spring, when birds consume the fruit as other food sources run out.
+Growth is rapid at 12–24 inches (30–61 cm) per year.
+Limitation: R. glabra spreads aggressively by root suckers that emerge several feet to many yards from the parent crown and rapidly form a colony, so garden positions without a root barrier, a lawn edge, or regular mowing at the colony perimeter are unsuitable for confined beds; the suckering habit makes the species appropriate for slopes, naturalized areas, and highway medians rather than for formal foundation plantings or small residential lots.
+R. glabra is not related to poison sumac (Toxicodendron vernix), which carries smooth white berries and occurs in wetlands.

 Native Range

-Native throughout North America, from all 48 contiguous United States into southern Canada and northern Mexico.
-Occurs on dry, disturbed sites including roadsides, forest margins, old fields, rocky slopes, and railroad embankments from sea level to 7,500 feet (2,300 m).
-A pioneer species that colonizes disturbed ground rapidly.
+Native across North America through all 48 contiguous U.S. states, southern Canada, and northern Mexico, which is the widest native range of any woody plant in North America.
+Grows on dry disturbed sites including roadsides, forest margins, old fields, rocky slopes, and railroad embankments at elevations from sea level to 7,500 feet (2,300 m), and is a pioneer species that colonizes cleared ground, burned areas, and abandoned fields rapidly.

 Suggested Uses